sait-wbdv/assessments/dsgn270/design/assignment-2/README.md

 2. 9-12 images that are at least 1500px in the longest dimension.
 3. One (or more, if desired) vector icon/graphic, in SVG format, that represents your topic and can serve as a logo.

-## Attributions
+## README.md
-The attributions of each asset you collect should be listed in a README with the following:
+1. Include the course name and assignment title in a level 1 heading at the top of the page.
+2. In regular text under the above heading, include your name as repo owner and maintainer.
+3. Under the above heading and owner/maintainer text, list the following attributions of each asset (or group of assets) you collected under a level 2 "Attributions" heading:
     - the name of the original author/creator;
     - attribution link to the original work;
     - a link to the applicable license of the work.

 ## Directory structure